qgis/QGIS-Documentation/docs/user_manual/print_composer/overview_composer.rst

 --------------------------------------------------

 During the layout process, it is possible to revert and restore changes.
 This can be done with the revert and restore tools available in the :guilabel:`Edit` menu, the :guilabel:`Layout` toolbar or the contextual menu any time you right-click in the print layout area:

 * |undo| :sup:`Revert last change`
 * |redo| :sup:`Restore last change`

 This can also be done by mouse click within the :guilabel:`Undo history` panel (see :numref:`figure_layout`).
 The History panel lists the last actions done within the print layout.
-Just select the point you want to revert to and once you do new action all the actions done after the selected one will be removed.
+Select the point you want to revert to and once you do a new action all the actions done after the selected one will be removed.

 .. _figure_layout: